Skip to content

 Find and click on a given identifier row on the Certificates, Identifiers & Profiles: Identifiers List page.

 The Edit Your App ID Configuration screen will open.
-You will be taking one action for each of these three identifiers.
+Take one action for each of these three identifiers.

 Looking at the App Services column, scroll down to the App Groups row